will-brandon/leaf/docs/osx-x64.md

 ## Overview
 Building the Leaf project comes in three parts.

- 1. Acquire any prerequisite software.
+ 1. Acquire any prerequisite software
+ 2. Clone the Git submodule libraries
- 2. Build the libraries.
+ 3. Build the libraries
- 3. Build the Leaf source code.
+ 4. Build the Leaf source code

 These three steps must be performed in order.

+## Cloning Git Submodule Libraries
+To acquire the library Git submodules, first initialize the submodule schematic, then update the submodules to clone them.
+Both operations should be performed in the project root.

+    git submodule init
+    git submodule update

 ## Prerequisite Software

+ * Git (If you have cloned this project you probably have Git installed)
- * GNU Make (can be installed with Homebrew)
+ * GNU Make (Can be installed with Homebrew)
  * Metal (Should be installed on all Apple machines by default)